-Advantages Disadvantages Procurement Implications Subsidy Control Implications Limited Limited liability.
-Tax opaque i.e. corporation tax Entity will be required to comply Land cannot be gifted to the Company, due on profits of entity. with procurement regulations entity for nil consideration if it is wholly Separate legal personality. and tender for the works contract then subsequently used for owned by Lacks benefit of private sector to build the homes. commercial purposes. local Ring-fencing of risk. financial input and expertise. authority The local authority would need Can grant private residential to act as an investor and seek tenancies. some form of repayment or return for the contribution of land in order to ensure subsidy compliance.
+Advantages Disadvantages Procurement Implications Subsidy Control Implications Limited Company, wholly owned by local authority Limited liability.
+Separate legal personality.
+Ring-fencing of risk.
+Can grant private residential Tax opaque i.e. corporation tax due on profits of entity.
+Lacks benefit of private sector financial input and expertise.
+Entity will be required to comply with procurement regulations and tender for the works contract to build the homes.
+Land cannot be gifted to the entity for nil consideration if it is then subsequently used for commercial purposes.
+The local authority would need to act as an investor and seek tenancies. some form of repayment or return for the contribution of land in order to ensure subsidy compliance.
 Examples Fortior Homes (sale and rent) - wholly owned subsidiary of Stoke on Trent City Council, financed by deferred loans from the Council.
 Builds new homes for sale and rent as well as buying properties on open market to strengthen portfolio.
 Has worked in partnership with private companies including Novus and Genr8.
 Establishment of the company and the activities undertaken by it are underpinned by the general power of competence and not a charity so no limitations on what the company can/can't do.
 This model seems to be increasingly common in England.
 Other examples include Sheffield Housing Company (primarily sale, also shared ownership and rent), Brick by Brick in Croydon (sale only) and Goram Homes in Bristol (sale and rent).